davidroeca/web-app-orchestration-talk/talk/talk.rst

 .. note::
     * One file that defines how services interact
     * Think of it like package.json for your system dependencies
-    * In addition to setting up the reverse proxy, you can also set up and run the database in this file to run the database that the API needs without installing those dependencies globally on your system
+    * In addition to setting up the reverse proxy, you can also set up database dependencies locally, which can run as separate containers.
+    * Similar to NGINX and the Node docker images, most popular database system developeres maintain their own respective docker images for public use

 ----